 No. National Glass Centre and the surrounding University of Sunderland campus are smoke-free areas

-We accept all forms of payment apart from American Express Credit Cards, personal cheques and Travellers Cheques.
-We only accept Pound Sterling.
+We do not accept cash at the moment.
+We accept all forms of card payment apart from American Express Credit Cards.

 No, we do not have a cash machine ATM within the building, however there is a cash machine, 2 minutes walk away, at St Peter’s Campus and all areas of the Centre take card payments.